Clinical Engineering Standards of Practice

 Clinical engineering is one of several professional disciplines contributing to safe, effective and economical health care.
 The role and primary responsibility of a clinical engineering service is management of medical device technology, including adherence to recognized safety, quality, cost and efficiency standards.

 The Clinical Engineering Standard of Practice has two goals:

 - to define the scope and role of clinical engineering services in Canadian health care organizations

 - to define standards suitable for evaluation in a review process

 The original Clinical Engineering Standards of Practice for Canada was published in 1998.
-It was recognized that for this Standards of Practice document to remain relevant to Canadian Clinical Engineers, it must undergo periodic reviews and updating.
-A second edition was published in 2007.
-The work on the 2014 edition began in February of 2013.
-A working draft was presented at the CMBES conference in Ottawa on May 24, 2013.
-Input from the conference was used to revise the working draft.
-It was then circulated to the full membership for another round of comments.
-The final document was presented to the membership for approval by electronic ballot after being presented at a workshop at the CMBES conference in Vancouver on May 23, 2014.
+It was recognized that for this Standards of Practice document to remain relevant to Canadian Clinical Engineers, including Clinical and Biomedical Engineering Departments, it must undergo periodic reviews and updating.
+A second edition was published in 2007, with a third edition published in 2014.
+The work on the 2023 edition began in August of 2021 with the creation of a working committee of industry experts, who met regularly over the next year and a half.
+A draft copy of the final document was presented to the membership for comment in December 2022.
+The final review was completed February 2023 and was made available in the CMBES Store on March 2023.

-The Clinical Engineering Standard of Practice is available free to members and $50 to non-members.
+The new 2023 version of the Clinical Engineering Standard of Practice is available free to members and $200 to non-members.
 It can be ordered through the online store.